jmcclenon/AWS/EC2.md

 **Reserved**: Provides you with a capacity reservation, and offers a significant discount on the hourly charge for an instance.
 1 year or 3 year terms.

+**Use case**:

-Use case: Applications with steady state or predictable usage.
+ - Applications with steady state or predictable usage.
 Applications that require reserved capacity.

-Users can make up-front payments to reduce their total computing costs even further.
-Standard RIs (up to 75% off on-demand) Convertible RIs (up to 54% off on-demand feature the capacity to change the attributes
+ - Users can make up-front payments to reduce their total computing costs even further.

+ - Standard RIs (up to 75% off on-demand) Convertible RIs (up to 54% off on-demand feature the capacity to change the attributes

-Spot: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.
+**Spot**: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.

 Use case: